Lemonsity/Databse/README.md

 For each element in the ArrayList that matches the user wanted value, it require roughly 2N iteration to extract information for each row

-Thus total time complexity is O(N), which N stand for the amount of column in the table
+Thus total time complexity is O(N), where N stand for the amount of column in the table